Cheapest cars to buy 2025

 Searching for a brand-new bargain?
 These are the cheapest cars in the UK right now

 Not too long ago, if you were looking to buy one of the cheapest new cars in the UK, there was an underlying sense of ‘you get what you pay for’.
-These models may have looked like a great deal, but the cost-cutting was obvious, to say the least.
-However, times have changed, and you can now look at these low-cost motors using both your head and heart.
+These models may have seemed like a great deal, but the cost-cutting was obvious, to say the least.
+However, times have changed, and you can now look at the cheapest cars on the market using both your head and heart.

-There’s more good news, too, because electric cars are finally starting to creep their way onto this list of the cheapest brand-new models.
-This means that drivers who want to make the switch can now do so without obliterating their bank accounts.
+There’s even more good news for savvy car buyers, because electric cars are finally starting to make their way on to our cheap cars countdown, too.
+This means that drivers who want to make the switch to electric and slash their running costs further can now do so without obliterating their bank accounts.

 In order to determine which of the UK’s cheapest cars offer the biggest bang for their buck, our expert road testers have driven every single model that you’ll find on this list.
-Here we’ve ordered the top 10 cheapest new cars by price, but we also give you the lowdown on what they are like to live with and drive.
+Here we’ve ordered the top 10 cheapest new cars by price before any discounts or grants have been taken into account, and we also give you the lowdown on what they are like to live with and drive.
 Read on below and you might just find an absolute bargain.

 Compare the cheapest cars on sale in the UK